 Press the candy jar onto the glue and let it sit, untouched, for the time indicated on the glue packaging.
 This will make sure that the glass and terra cotta properly bond to one another.
 Add some decorative ribbon where the two meet for a cute, final touch!

 I just love this little project!

 I kept one for myself and am bringing the other to my elderly neighbor this week.
 She will probably be like “what is this?!?” but hopefully it will bring her some Easter cheer, nonetheless!

 What do you think about my spin on the gumball machine decor idea?
 Will you be making one for yourself this spring?

-You May Also Like This Easter DIY Project!
+You May Also Like Making Dollar Store DIY Bunny Planters!